cindyc-dev/comp30022/README.md

 |[npm](https://www.npmjs.com/)|package manager|

 ## Development Setup

+This guide is written for the `bash` terminal, on MacOS / Linux.
+If you're using Windows or any other terminals, some commands might not work.
+Please consult your platform's documentation to find the equivalent commands.
+If there are missing packages on your platform, you will need to install them as well.

 1. Make sure you have [node](https://nodejs.org/en/download), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [git](https://git-scm.com/downloads) installed before proceeding.
    - We also recommend using VSCode as your IDE.
 You can download it [here](https://code.visualstudio.com/download).